Odd-periodic Grover walk: Introduction

-In this paper, we treat the periodicity of the {\it Grover walk} which is strongly related to structure of the underlying graph.
-One of the evidence of such strong relation is that the spectrum of the time evolution of the Grover walk is expressed in terms of that of the transition matrix for the isotropic random walk on the underlying graph.
-Hence, the spectral analysis of this matrix is a valid tool to investigate the periodicity.
-Indeed, eigenvalues and the characteristic polynomial sometimes control structure of graphs, e.g., diameter, degree by imposing the periodicity.
-Here, we call a graph exhibiting a periodic Grover walk a {\it periodic graph}.
-By spectral analysis, Yoshie \cite{Yoshie} studied its periodicity and found some classes of graphs exhibiting a periodic Grover walk with a given period.
-The results for periodic graphs are summarized in the following table, where $P_{n}$ and $C_{n}$ are the path graph on $n$ vertices, the cycle graph on $n$ vertices, respectively.
+In this paper, we study the periodicity of the {\it Grover walk}, which is strongly related to the structure of the underlying graph.
+We call a graph exhibiting a periodic Grover walk a {\it periodic graph}.
+The Grover walk is only defined by the underlying graph, and it strongly reflects the graph structure.
+If a graph is periodic, then its structure is sometimes restricted.
+For example, elements of the graph structure, such as the degree and diameter, are restricted if the Grover walk on the graph is periodic.
+Such restriction is seen in \cite{SETY, Yoshie2}.
+Thus, the Grover walk is a suitable model for revealing the relation between graph structure and its induced quantum walk.
+Yoshie \cite{Yoshie} studied its periodicity and found classes of graphs exhibiting a periodic Grover walk with a given period.
+The results for periodic graphs are summarized in the following table, where $P_{n}$ and $C_{n}$ are the path graph on $n$ vertices and the cycle graph on $n$ vertices, respectively.

-After that, extracting periodic graphs from some highly symmetric graphs, e.g., Bethe trees and distance-regular graphs are reported \cite{SETY, Yoshie2}.
-These works are evidences which emphasize the validity of the analysis of eigenvalues and the characteristic polynomial.
-In particular, analysis of the characteristic polynomial is strongly based on combinatorial method because the coefficients of the characteristic polynomial are expressed in terms of a combination of cycles and matchings of the graph.
-Recently, it is concerned about to construct periodic graphs by combining periodic ones.
-Iwamoto \cite{Iwamoto} constructed some classes of periodic graphs by combining cycle graphs.
-More precisely, such graphs are obtained by identifying the vertices of cycles.
-As is seen these works, the periodicity of the Grover walks has been useful study to reveal the relation between graphs and quantum walks.